In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 - less than 8 weeks apart

-Note: If you're currently tracking sick leave using spreadsheets, you might well be making things difficult for yourself.
-Take a look at Timetastic.
-You can try Timetastic free for 30 days here.
+Note: If you're currently tracking holiday and sickness using spreadsheets, you might well be making things difficult for yourself.
+We built an app to make things much easier - take a look, you can try Timetastic free for 30 days here.

 Use a specific leave type - 'sick leave'